sunfounder/DIY_Control_Robot_Arm_kit_for_Arduino-Rollarm/docs/source/manual_control.rst

 		ReadPot();
 		Mapping0();

-Next, we are going to call the function to write the value of the servo rotating angle.
-However, it is not merely about writing the values directly; the difference between two adjacent rotating values will also be written into the servos.
-Here we take a servo program for example.
+Next, we are going to call the function to write the value of the Servo rotating angle.
+However, it is not merely about writing the values directly; the difference between two adjacent rotating values will also be written into the Servos.
+Here we take a Servo program for example.

 .. code-block:: c